josues/time-deconstruction/README.md

 ### Algorithm 2:

-Still a very restricted form.
-Variable square with four points each inside and outside.
+Its is still a very restricted form.
+A variable square with four points each inside and outside.

 ### Result: